jaguardado123/flutter_hw_5/README.md

 After refactoring the Task Widget replace the [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html) to use [ListView.builder()](https://flutter.dev/docs/cookbook/lists/long-lists) to dynamically make tasks.

 Two arrays have been provided **taskTitles** and **taskStates** they  hold the title and inital state of each task.
-You will need to used this arrays in the [ListView.builder()](https://flutter.dev/docs/cookbook/lists/long-lists) to generate the tasks.
+You will need to used these arrays in the [ListView.builder()](https://flutter.dev/docs/cookbook/lists/long-lists) to generate the tasks.

 ```dart